surniaulula/wpsso-rrssb/readme.txt

 01. An example showing all Ridiculously Responsive Social Sharing Buttons enabled (using the default WPSSO RRSSB stylesheet) in the CSS sidebar, content text, and widget.
 02. The 'Sharing Buttons' tab available in the 'Social Settings' metabox allows you to fine-tune the text used by some social sharing websites.
+03. The 'Sharing Buttons' settings page.
+04. The 'Sharing Styles' settings page.

 == Changelog ==